awesel/andrewGPT/README.md

 - Hurry we can get the goat cheese burger.
 Going to invade russia
 - Resolved: Justice requires an hour

 Obviously this repository does not contain the text file with all of my texts.
 If you want to see it work, add your own texts.
+See Jupyter notebook in "db stuff" folder.